 5. Start Building An Emergency Fund

-An emergency fund is important for everyone but particularly for people with inconsistent income.
-This is an account you can turn to should you get hit with an unexpected expense (like a big home or car repair) or to cover your essential expenses should your income take a hit.
+An emergency fund is important for everyone, particularly for people with inconsistent income.
+This is an account you can turn to should you get hit with an unexpected expense (such as a big home or car repair) or to cover your essential expenses should your income take a hit.
 While the general rule of thumb is to keep three to six months’ worth of living expenses in a separate savings account for emergencies, those with fluctuating income may want to aim higher.
+An emergency fund calculator can help you determine how much money you should set aside.

 Once you come up with a goal amount for your emergency savings, consider these ways to fund it: